 top of page

-Psoriasis and the Role of Nutritional, Hormonal and Metabolic Factors
+Psoriasis: The Role of Nutritional, Hormonal and Metabolic Factors

-Updated: 3 days ago
+Updated: 18 hours ago

 Psoriasis is a chronic autoimmune condition primarily affecting the skin.
 The underlying causes of psoriasis often involve metabolic, hormonal, and immune system imbalances.
 Understanding the role of these factors is key to developing effective, personalized treatments.